WeiXuanChan/PINMeshfree/README.md

 Load session from FILENAME to current session.
 ######pinm.setSessionAsCurrent(sessionObject)
 set any sessionObject as current session
+#####See results
+######discretizer.findNodes(position,domainList,distance=None,searchDepth=-1.)
+Find nodes in domainList at a distance from position. position input is dictionary.
+######discretizer.plotNodes(nodes,coordinate=['x','y','z'],variableIdentifier='',complex='real')
+plot nodes (list) in 3d.
+If variableIdentifier is specified, it will plot in color according to the value of the variable.
+Options for complex include 'real', 'imag' and 'abs' for ploting real, imaginary and absolute value.
 #####Glossary
 ######nodalDistribution
 a user defined function: outputDict=nodalDistribution(inputDict), where the spacing of the node (e.g {'x':0.1,'y':0.1,'z':0.2}) is calculated with a position (e.g {'x':1,'y':3,'z',2}) input.